richmondx/LumberyardSDK/README.md

 4. Gem-Dependency:
 ----
-If you create your own Gem, you can access PlayFab by adding a Gem-dependency in your WAF files.
+If you create your own Gem, you can access PlayFab by adding a Gem-dependency in your gem.json file.
 * Navigate to: {LumberyardLocation}/dev/Gems/{YourGem}/gem.json
 * Use this guide to add a dependency to PlayFab: http://docs.aws.amazon.com/lumberyard/latest/userguide/gems-system.html
  * Example: